 - ZF Meritor LLC and Meritor Transmission v.
 Eaton Corporation.
 Represented Eaton and received a final judgment of zero dollar damages and an order excluding the opposing damages expert as “insufficient and unreliable” in a monopolization case claiming several billion dollars in damages

 - Mark S. Wallach and In re Class 8 Truck Transmission Indirect Purchaser Litigation v.
 Eaton.
-Represented Eaton and obtained dismissal of direct purchaser class action and denial of class certification in indirect purchaser class action after deposing named direct plaintiff and indirect plaintiffs’ class certification expert.
+Represented Eaton and obtained denial of class certification in direct and indirect purchaser class actions after deposing named plaintiffs’ class certification expert.